jammsen/docker-palworld-dedicated-server/README.md

 ### Im seeing S_API errors in my logs when i start the container
 Errors like `[S_API FAIL] Tried to access Steam interface SteamUser021 before SteamAPI_Init succeeded.` are safe to ignore.

+### Im using Apple XYZ/MX, can i run this?
+You can try to insert in your docker-compose file this parameter `platform: linux/amd64` at the palworld service.
+This isnt a special fix for Apple silicon, but to run on other than x86 hosts.
+The support for arm exists only by enforcing x86 emulation, if that isnt to host already.
+Rosetta is doing the translation/emulation.

 ## Planned features in the future

 - Feel free to suggest something